How to Grow Better Tomatoes

 4. Using too small containers.

 Some people like to grow in containers, whether because of gopher problems, soil problems, or sun issues.
 I find too many people trying to grow tomatoes in 5 gallon containers or less.
 Tomatoes need a lot of root space.
-I recommend 15 gallon containers, which are the biggest you'll find at a good nursery.
+I recommend 20 gallon soft-sided pots called Geopots.
 Growing in half wine barrels is nice too, and you can get away with putting two plants in one barrel.
-Limit yourself to just one plant in a 15 gallon pot, however.
+Limit yourself to just one plant in a 20 gallon pot, however.

 When I'm growing in containers, since the tomato plant starts out already 18 inches above the ground, I like to make my cages out of the seven foot tall concrete reinforcing wire (discussed in more detail above.